 - elevation view of the wall face and the type and placement of reinforcing geogrid.

 See segmental retaining walls for more information on geogrid.

-Four sets of our design drawings, stamped by a registered Professional Engineer, are included with the cost of the wall design.
-Cost of the design is based on the square footage of the wall face.
+Electronic and/or paper copies of our design drawings, stamped by a registered Professional Engineer, are included with the cost of the wall design.
+Cost of the design is typically based on the square footage of the wall face.

 What We Look For

 We look for the following information when designing a retaining wall:

 - proposed site plan with existing and proposed contours in the wall area (Required).